Microsoft kept PC partners in dark about Surface

 Microsoft Chief Executive Steve Ballmer told reporters the company had informed its largest hardware-manufacturing partners about the tablet.
 A company spokesman declined to say how much of a heads up the partners were given, or to elaborate further.

-Sources at Acer Inc and Asustek Computer Inc, the world's fourth and fifth largest PC makers respectively, said the first they had heard of the new tablets was at Ballmer's news conference on Monday.
+Sources at Acer Inc (2353.TW) and Asustek Computer Inc (2357.TW), the world's fourth and fifth largest PC makers respectively, said the first they had heard of the new tablets was at Ballmer's news conference on Monday.

 "No senior executives heard about the news last week," said an Acer executive, who added they were still seeking details.
 "We're quite surprised."